bvellek/aeropress-me-app/README.md

 ## Project Summary

-AeroPressMe is a web application that I designed and developed to help the AeroPress community share recipes/methods.
-It is designed to allow users to discover new for brewing  coffee with the Aeropress.
-AeroPressMe also allows users to see all of the recipes ranked using an upvote feature.
+AeroPressMM is a web application that I designed and developed to help the AeroPress community share recipes/methods.
+It is designed to allow users to discover new recipes for brewing coffee with the AeroPress.
+AeroPressME also allows users to see all of the recipes ranked using an upvote feature.

 ## Screenshots 📷